Skip Navigation

 Basic principles and applications of toxicology to environmental problems.

-syllabus file
+Syllabus file

-Prerequisites: One semester of introductory microbiology (375:312 or 680:201 or similar)
+Prerequisites: One semester of introductory microbiology (375:312 or 680:201 or similar).
+Chemistry 1 is strongly recommended.

 Microorganisms in carbon, nitrogen, sulfur cycling, biogeochemical processes, and water and wastewater treatment systems; biodegradation strategies and pathways; and bioremediation of toxic contaminants in the environment.

-syllabus file
+Syllabus file

 Prerequisites: Chemistry 1 & 2 (160:161 & 160:162)